Commercial Real Estate Commission Tracking: How It Works and What to Look For

 Expense − expenses related to closing the Deal such as marketing expenses, referral fees, etc.

-Inside Broker − a User within your company that worked on the Deal and will receive a portion of the commission.
+Inside Broker − a User within your company who worked on the Deal and will receive a portion of the commission.

 Real Estate Commission Types